codefresh-io/docs.codefresh.io/_docs/products/configure-product-settings.md

 ##### Form & YAML modes
 As with most GitOps entities, you have the option to configure Product Settings in Form or YAML modes, and switch seamlessly between them during configuration.
-If you are more comfortable with YAML, see our Product CRD

-No matter what mode you use to configure Product Settings, all except applications manually assigned to the product are saved in the Product CRD.
+No matter what mode you use to configure Product Settings, all settings, except applications manually assigned to the product are saved as a CRD in the Shared Configuration Repository in `<shared-config-repo>/resources/configuration/products/<product-name>.crd`.
 Applications manually assigned to the product are saved locally and not as part of the product's definitions.